Kitsori/13-Foredune/README.md

 # 13-Foredune
 Adds a brand new vanilla-like moon to Lethal Company!

-A more forested moon, similar to Vow and March's environment
+- A more forested moon, similar to Vow and March's environment

-Foredune is a more early-game focused moon, great for beginners!
+- A more early-game focused moon, great for beginners!